Sidenote for Slack

 Ask your whole library - without leaving Slack.

-Type /sidenote ask and get an answer drawn from everything you've ingested into Sidenote, with citations naming the source. /sidenote search finds the passage; the Save to Sidenote shortcut turns any message into a source.
-Every reply is ephemeral — only you see it.
+Type /sidenote ask and get an answer drawn from everything in your Sidenote library, with citations naming the source. /sidenote search finds the passage; the Save to Sidenote shortcut turns any message into a source.
+Every reply is ephemeral: only you see it.

 Private, ephemeral replies · Only what you Save is stored · One bot scope: commands